-Leprechaun 4: In Space is a 1996 direct-to-video horror comedy-science fiction-horror film directed by Brian Trenchard-Smith (Turkey Shoot; Night of the Demons 2; Leprechaun 3) from a screenplay by Dennis Pratt.
-It is the third sequel to horror hit Leprechaun (1993).
+Leprechaun 4: In Space is a 1996 science-fiction comedy-horror film directed by Brian Trenchard-Smith (Turkey Shoot; Night of the Demons 2; Leprechaun 3) from a screenplay written by Dennis Pratt.
+It is the third sequel to Leprechaun (1993).

 On 30 September 2014, Lions Gate released a Blu-ray collection of all the Leprechaun films in the US.